What’s next for the Dakota Access Pipeline? Recent court rulings cast doubt on future

 At the time it was built, the pipeline crossed nearby the tribe’s drinking water intake.
 The tribe has since moved the intake away from the pipeline.

 However, the tribe’s opposition to the pipeline continues.
-And incidents including a 276,864 gallon spill in November 2017, show the pipeline is unsafe, opponents contend.
+And incidents, including a 276,864 gallon spill in November 2017, show the pipeline is unsafe, opponents contend.

 “We are water protectors,” Sampson said of tribes opposed to the project.
 The fight isn’t only about one pipeline, but the larger battle for clean energy in a world in grave jeopardy because of emissions from fossil fuels that are heating the planet.